johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

 a new file which holds our configuration for both target nodes.

 1. Remove the file named 'TemplateConfig.ps1'.
-1. Run the following in a PowerShell session to create a new file wit correct name.
+1. Run the following in a PowerShell session to create a new file with the correct name.
 Replace these values to the correct values (you could also edit them later in the resulting file).

    ```powershell
    $newScriptFileInfoParameters = @{